The Registrar’s Office is available Monday through Friday, 8:30 a.m. - 4:30 p.m. Students may register using one of two convenient methods:

 Note: Financial Aid recipients and students using VA benefits should inform the Office of Financial Aid of any interdivisional registration.

-Students who officially withdraw during an academic term will receive tuition refunds based on the refund schedule provided below.
+Students who officially withdraw during an academic term will receive tuition refunds based on the Refund Deadlines provided below.
 Refunds apply only to the tuition portion of a student’s charges and are calculated from the date that the school receives an official add/drop form.

 Federal aid recipients who withdraw from all coursework may have aid returned to the federal government according to federal “Return of Title IV funds” regulations.